ethannicholas/Frost/docs/classes.md

 Classes may *inherit* from another class to extend or modify the parent class' behavior.
 In the real world, we might say that the Human class extends the Primate class, which in turn extends the Mammal class, and so forth.
 At each step, we add new traits which specialize the class further.
-We could express this concept in Panda as follows:
+We could express this concept in Frost as follows:

     class Mammal : Synapsid {
         ...